-Brushes, Combs, etc: For everyday brushing I use a soft pin brush WITHOUT ball tips (they pull out hair).
+Brushes, Combs, etc: For everyday brushing I use a soft pin brush WITHOUT ball tips (which can pull out hair).
 I prefer Madan Brushes.
 For a comb, I like an aluminum or stainless steel comb, sometimes called a greyhound comb.
 For around the faces and arranging the hair, I use a plastic (not metal) fine tooth pin comb from Sally’s Beauty Supply.
 To trim in small places such as face, feet or bums, I prefer a 3-5″ ball-tip scissors.
 I prefer the nail trimmers, not the guillitine style cutters.
 I have never bothered with dremel nail tools, no reason, just never bothered.
 I’ve never seen the need.
 Brush as needed, esp the ears and tail to prevent tangles.
 When I brush, I always have a bit of anti-static coat conditioner on hand and spray/mist lightly as I brush.
 Beware of collars and harnesses tangling the coat.
 It can happen fast and these tangles can be a pain to get out.

 Approximately 18″ x 24″ is a decent travel size crate or for housetraining.
 An exercise pen or an Iris pen about 24″ – 30″ tall is usually high enough.